theorchida/NBvsTextBlob/README.md

 # NBvsTextBlob
-Comparison of sentiment analysis using Naive Bayes vs using TextBlob NLP
+Comparison of sentiment analysis using Naive Bayes vs using TextBlob NLP Please refer to the pdf file.